Badgerati/PoshHosts/README.md

 * Display a diff between two host files
 * Support for environment sections in host files
 * Support for RDPing onto servers via host entries
+* Ability to open the hosts file from CLI (notepad on Windows, Vi on Unix)

 ## Install